paritytech/polkadot-staking-miner/README.md

 The binary itself embeds [static metadata](./artifacts/metadata.scale) to generate a rust codegen at compile-time that [subxt provides](https://github.com/paritytech/subxt).

-Runtime upgrades are handled by polkadot-staking-miner by upgrading storage constants and that will work unless there is a breaking change in the pallet `pallet-election-provider-multi-phase` or `frame_system`.
+Runtime upgrades are handled by the polkadot-staking-miner by upgrading storage constants and that will work unless there is a breaking change in the pallet `pallet-election-provider-multi-phase` or `frame_system`.